 I am also a business owner and remain engaged in the materiality of the world on a daily basis: I am a blue collar worker with a white collar education, so to speak.
 I do not inhabit an “ivory tower” but I do wish to bring together intellect and faith, careful reflection with liturgical practice and cultural engagement.
 I have passion to theorize faith and praxis that takes the humanities seriously as they engage Christianity, theology, philosophy, economics, etc., which means my thinking tends to not be predictably “left” or “right” version of anything.
 I find those blogs/books/columns too partisan and ideologically driven, merely seeing the name of the site or the author already telling you the content of the “ideas.”
 Reality is always more ambiguous and filled with aporia than we would like to admit.
 The Gospel, and subsequently theology, should not be a continual confirmation bias.
 It should also challenge our sensibilities when we read it, and the world, with open hearts and minds.

-I currently reside in the Chattanooga, TN area, am married and have 3 sons and a daughter with whom I love sharing the stories of my life…stories that have led to the thinking on this page.
+I currently reside in Cleveland, TN, am married, and have 3 sons and a daughter with whom I love sharing the stories of my life…stories that have led to the thinking on this page.
 I welcome you to struggle with me as we grapple with life together.
 Welcome to the Paranormalchrist!